-A lot has been written about the “tedious” and “tragic” existence of Charlotte, Emily and Anne Brontë.
+There has been much written about the gloomy and peculiar existence of Charlotte, Emily and Anne Brontë.

-This, of course, is thanks in part to the publication of fellow novelist Elizabeth Gaskell's stuffy biography of Charlotte Brontë two years after her death in 1855, and its depiction of the sisters as naive, spinster victims of their era.
+This, of course, is thanks in part to the publication of fellow novelist Elizabeth Gaskell's stuffy biography of Charlotte Brontë two years after her death in 1855, and its depiction of the sisters as naive, spinster victims of the Victorian era.